Chapter 6: Importing and Exporting Procedures

 end;

-And of course the result of an OUT can similarly be processed using a value cursor, as previously seen.
+Likewise, the result of an OUT can be processed using a value cursor.

-These combinations allow for pretty general composition of stored procedures so long as they are not recombined with SQLite statements.
+These combinations allow general composition of stored procedures, independent of SQLite statements.